isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1314.md

 ---
-title: Vehicle Support System - Vehicle Support System (18 Vehicles Package)
+title: WFH Email Security with Cyber Essentials Online Course Package Version 1 - 50 x GR with Cyber Essential Course 1 Year Package
 permalink: /productivity-solutions-grant/solutionrepo/solution1314
 ---

 ### Description

-VSS is a comprehensive and user-friendly solution in wireless applications of Global positioning system for Vehicle Tracking System that stream live location with video and much more.
-Video cameras installed on 2 sides of the vehicle, the system is able to monitor and record the vehicle front and back in a real-time basis.
-Providing an enhanced visibility for blind spot in accident prevention.
-Video footage and GPS data is stored on MDVR/Cloud based for ease of viewing, retrieving and playback.
+The GRmail removes the email threats even before it reaches the email server and GRisolation protects the users, by opening any malicious links in a sandbox so that it does not affect their computers.
+This solution also detects and filters away Chinese characters emails.
+Our solution works with all kinds of email platforms - Office 365, Gsuite or Cpanel.
+We will assist to migrate the domain name and help with the setup of the email security solution on the DNS record level.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Grid_Plus_20200672_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Nucleo_20200404_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria